Why do I have a fine and how much are library fines?

 Answer

-Our aim is not to fine you, it is simply to get the books back for shared use.
+Our aim is not to fine you, it is simply to get the books back so others can use them.

 You would only be charged a fine for the following reasons:

-• Short loan items (identified by either an orange or yellow sticker) is returned late, these can only be borrowed for 24-hours (or when the library is next open) and cannot be renewed.
+• A short loan item (identified by either an orange or yellow sticker) is returned late, these can only be borrowed for 24-hours (or when the library is next open) and cannot be renewed.

-• Laptop loans is returned late, these can only be borrowed for 72 hours and cannot be renewed.
+• A laptop loan is returned late, these can only be borrowed for 72 hours and cannot be renewed.

 We charge the following amounts, depending on the type of item that has become overdue: